Accessible language is language that includes everyone.

-Many of the Web Content Accessibility Guidelines (WCAG) 2.0 success criteria relate to language.
-Guideline 3.1 contains 6 success criteria to make text content readable and understandable.
+Guideline 3.1 of the Web Content Accessibility Guidelines (WCAG) 2.1 includes 6 success criteria related to language.

-We recommend applying as many of the criteria as you can to make your content easier to read and understand.
-However, the New Zealand Government Web Accessibility Standard currently requires only:
+We recommend applying as many of those success criteria as you can to make your content easier to read and understand.
+However, the NZ Government Web Accessibility Standard currently requires only 2 of them:

 3.1.1 Language of page — set the main language of your page

-To meet WCAG 2.0 Success Criterion 3.1.1, you must identify the default language of each web page.
+To meet success criterion 3.1.1, you must identify the default language of each web page.
 The easiest way to do this is to add the

 lang attribute with the correct ISO-639 language code to the